czhangy/Minroll/README.md

 ### Summary

 Minroll is a utility web application for Diablo III.
 It aims to provide a minimalistic experience of the popular site Maxroll, containing only tier lists, a build planner, and community builds.
-Development for this project is ongoing, and major features are still under development.
+Development for this project is complete.

 The most up-to-date version of Minroll is currently deployed at: https://minroll.vercel.app/.